 valence electrons are electrons in the last shell of an atom

 Valence electrons are electrons in the highest principal energy level.

-They are electrons that sit on the outermost orbit of an element.
+They are electrons that sit in the outermost shell of an atom.

-They are responsible for bonding and chemical properties of each element.
+They are responsible for the chemical properties of each element.

-These shells are also know as orbits.
-The maximum number of electrons that can be in the same orbit is fixed, and they are filled from the closest to farthest orbit
+The maximum number of electrons that can be in the same shell is fixed, and they are filled from the closest to farthest shell

 - K Shell (this is the closest shell to the nucleus): 2 electrons maximum